8ta4/say/DONTREADME.md

 1. Any updates made to the file will modify the temporary file, preserving the read-only nature of the original `DD.txt` file.

 1. `say` uses the atomic `rename` operation to replace the original `DD.txt` file with the modified temporary file.
 This atomic operation ensures that the `DD.txt` file is always consistent.

-## Text Editor

-> Why does this tool prefer Visual Studio Code for viewing transcript files?

-It's got this cool [auto-reload feature](https://stackoverflow.com/questions/30078077/visual-studio-code-auto-refresh-file-changes#:~:text=vscode%20will%20never%20refresh%20the%20file%20if%20you%20have%20changes%20in%20that%20file%20that%20are%20not%20saved%20to%20disk.%20however%2C%20if%20the%20file%20is%20open%20and%20does%20not%20have%20changes%2C%20it%20will%20replace%20with%20the%20changes%20on%20disk%2C%20that%20is%20true.) built right in.

-It can be set up to [honor read-only files](https://code.visualstudio.com/docs/getstarted/settings#:~:text=//%20Marks%20files%20as%20readonly%20when%20their%20file%20permissions%20indicate%20as%20such.%20This%20can%20be%20overridden%20via%20%60files.readonlyInclude%60%20and%20%60files.readonlyExclude%60%20settings.%0A%20%20%22files.readonlyFromPermissions%22%3A%20false%2C).

-It's got a [Neovim plugin](https://github.com/vscode-neovim/vscode-neovim#neovim-configuration) that plays nice with your existing Neovim config.

-## Encryption

 > Does this tool do application-level encryption?